 I like big seven-segment displays and I cannot lie!
 Design a clock, timer or counter into your next project using our pretty, candy-bar sized 4-digit seven-segment display.
 These bright crisp displays are good for adding numeric output.
-Besides the four 7-segments, there are decimal points on each digit, a top right dot (perhaps useful as a degrees symbol) and two sets of colon-dots (good for time-based projects).
+Besides the four 7-segments there is a top right dot (perhaps useful as a degrees symbol) and two sets of colon-dots (good for time-based projects).

 These are ultra bright 400mcd per segment!
 Each segment is made of two LEDs in series for even coloring (check the datasheet for a diagram).
 You can drive these with less current to get the same brightness to save power, or crank them up to 20mA and have them really bright.